 |Bayfront Park Finish||31||3.1|

-DRIVING DIRECTIONS TO AID STATIONS
+DRIVING DIRECTIONS TO AID STATIONS - COURSE GUIDE FOR CREWS

 COURSE MARKING: The course will be marked well at all intersections.
 There are several intersections and road crossings on this course.
 The trail will be marked with pink flagging and we will have flagging with reflective tape for the night sections.
 Trail markers will be CLIPS pinned to trees, bushes, posts, etc. Flagging will be PINK this year as well.
 We may have some pin flags out there in spots as well.
-This is a new marking system this year.

 It’s also critical that you pay attention and are very careful at all road intersections.
 Vehicles have the right of way at all times.
 We will try to have run officials at the busiest road intersections.

 CHECK IN: Packet pickup for ALL races will be from 5:00 p.m. to 7:00 p.m.
 Friday October 19.
 BAYFRONT FESTIVAL PARK downtown Duluth, MN.
 If you cannot make the packet pick up on Friday night, you can pick up your packet on Saturday morning before your race.

 Late registrants will have no guarantee of finishers award or shirt the day of the race.

 Race course briefing will occur 15 minutes before each race.
 Arrive at the start line early for the briefing.
 Races will start on time.

 AWARDS: Overall awards to the mens and womens champions in the 100k, 50k and Half Marathon.

 Age group awards to the mens and womens division winners for the 50k and 100k in the following divisions: